-The Departmental Statement of Scientific Professional Independence was approved by the Executive Management Committee and the Secretary in September 2018, as part of the vision of the Science Strategy.
+The department Statement of Scientific Professional Independence was approved by the Executive Management Committee and the Secretary of the Department of Agriculture, in September 2018 as part of the vision of the

-A connected Department of Agriculture and Water Resources science community that underpins the work of the department, and is held in high esteem both within the department and by all of the department’s stakeholders.
+A connected Department of Agriculture science community that underpins the work of the department, and is held in high esteem both within the department and by all of the department’s stakeholders.

-Stakeholders can be confident that the Department of Agriculture and Water Resources (the department) produces high quality scientific advice, based on the latest available information from staff and external partners with relevant expertise and professional standing.
+Stakeholders can be confident that the Department of Agriculture (the department) produces high quality scientific advice, based on the latest available information from staff and external partners with relevant expertise and professional standing.
 Scientific activities are undertaken to provide:

 - the best available outputs for deciding how to effectively safeguard Australia's agricultural, fisheries, food, forestry and water resource industries so that they remain competitive, profitable and sustainable.